crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 <div class="alert alert-info">
-  This assignment is due before class on Wednesday, November 12th.
+  This assignment is due before 11:59pm on Thursday, November 13th.
 You must work in groups on this project.  </div>

 Final Project<span class="text-muted"> : Part 2</span>